 Also of interest is that Campbell has more people living here who work in computers and math than 95% of the places in the US.

-Campbell is a very ethnically-diverse city.
+Campbell is an extremely ethnically-diverse city.
 The people who call Campbell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campbell residents report their race to be White, followed by Asian.
 Campbell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.04% of the city’s residents.
-Important ancestries of people in Campbell include Irish, Italian, English, and European.
+People of Hispanic or Latino origin account for 18.24% of the city’s residents.
+Important ancestries of people in Campbell include Irish, English, Italian, and European.

 The most common language spoken in Campbell is English.
 Other important languages spoken here include Spanish and Chinese.